Tuesday, 6 March 2012

 Merely Players deserves a second chance.
 My writing has improved now, I think.
 I'm more confident.
 I want to do that story justice.
 And so I will.
 That's my next challenge.

 It's about a wild aristocratic playwright in search of a muse to chase away his demons.
 It's about a stern preacher's daughter tempted by her own talent and taunted by her oppressive upbringing.
 It's about finding your soul mate where you least expect it.

 Ghislain Warwick, London's most notorious playwright has lost his muse.
 He can't write and writing means the world to him: his sanity, his livelihood, his sense of self.
-When he finds Rachel Stearne in the salon of his former leading lady, Sal Stornaway, he knows he has found the inspiration he is looking for.
-Only there is a problem: methodist Rachel campaigns against theatres, she doesn't visit them.
+When he finds Rachel Stoneleigh in the salon of his former leading lady, Sal Stornaway, he knows he has found the inspiration he is looking for.
+Only there is a problem: dissident Rachel campaigns against theatres, she doesn't visit them.

-When Rachel Stearne was nine her sister died.
+When Rachel Stoneleigh was nine her sister died.
 Or so she thought.
 Until one day she discovered that her sister was alive and well and the toast of the London stage.
 Discovering Sal throws Rachel's world into disarray.
 Unlike her rebellious sister, Rachel is her fierce father's shadow and support.
 She is the cornerstone of his ministry.
 She cannot and will not be tempted down a path of vice.

 Or will she?

 Blackmailed into working with Ghis, Rachel discovers a side to herself she had never allowed to blossom.
 She has passion, talent and wit to match Ghis' own.
 And now she has found it - and Ghis - can she bear to give it up?